astronomer/docs/learn/dynamically-generating-dags.md

 Learn more about `gusty` features in the [repository README](https://github.com/chriscardillo/gusty/blob/main/README.md).
 Additionally, you can explore two fully functional `gusty` environments, the [gusty-demo](https://github.com/chriscardillo/gusty-demo) and the [gusty-demo-lite](https://github.com/chriscardillo/gusty-demo-lite), to see several implementation examples.

-### DAG-factory
+### dag-factory

 Another open source tool for dynamic DAG generation is [dag-factory](https://github.com/ajbosco/dag-factory).
 The `dag-factory` package allows users to create DAGs from YAML files which contain both DAG and task-level parameters, removing the necessity to know about Airflow specific syntax.
+For examples of how to use dag-factory see their [GitHub repository](https://github.com/ajbosco/dag-factory/tree/master/examples).

 ## Scalability